 The battle against financial crime is toughening.
 Increased globalization and technological advancements have made it easier for financial criminals to operate across borders and through digital channels.
 They are getting more sophisticated and better equipped to evade detection.
-In response, European regulators adapt by regularly challenging financial institutions to strengthen their customer identification processes and the relationship with their customers across the whole lifecycle.
+In response, European regulators adapt by regularly challenging financial institutions to strengthen their client identification processes and the relationship with their customers across the whole lifecycle.

 European neobrokers and neobanks are no exception, and the impact of evolving, strengthening, and fragmented regulations on their conversion results is immense.